Our Present: Healing

 –Kirsten Corley.
 Born 1993.

-They had come to be me, or i had come to be them.
+They had come to be me, or I had come to be them.

+Both the same.
 Just knew they were my people.

-‘n Tukayo had become my new home.
+Most of all, Tukayo had become my new home.

-Forever, I will have to earn her.
+Forever and ever, I will have to earn her.

-We gasped;
+We gasp;

 our lungs